StudentSK0/sql-case-studies/README.md

 # SQL Case Studies

-A small portfolio of SQL and database design case studies.
+A portfolio of SQL and database design case studies.

 ## Projects